UoB-COMSM0110/2024-group-5/README.md

 ![alt text](docs/use-case-diagram.png)

 The figure above shows our use-case diagram.
 We already had many ideas about what we could add to the game and what we would like to do, but we were unsure which ones to go ahead with.
 By pausing and thinking about the use cases in relation to the ideas we already had for the game, we were able to obtain a much clearer understanding of what features we had thought of would be most suitable for the game.
-Not only did this help us organise our ideas and have a much more focused approach to building our game, but it also helped us to prioritise our workload, as we could see from understanding the use cases which features would be most important to the users.
-For example, when writing the use case for a player navigating the spaceship around the map to avoid obstacles, we had questions about how to implement certain mechanics of the game: “How are we going to cause the spaceship to fall?”; “How are we going to procedurally generate the map?”.
-Looking at the game from the perspective of the player brought the most pressing matters into focus and allowed us to tailor the gameplay experience specifically for the player.
+Not only did this help us organise our ideas and have a more focused approach to building our game, but it also helped us to prioritise our workload, as we could see from understanding the use cases which features would be most important to the users.
+For example, when writing the use case for a player navigating the spaceship around the map to avoid obstacles, we had questions about how to implement certain mechanics of the game: “How are we going to cause the spaceship to fall?”; “How are we going to generate the map procedurally?”.
+Looking at the game from the player's perspective brought the most pressing matters into focus and allowed us to tailor the gameplay experience specifically for the player.

 From designing a use-case diagram, we were able to distinguish between two types of players, a regular player and an experienced player.
-Fortunately, the simple nature of our game means that there is little difference in the two players, bar the experienced player being able to see their previous high score from the high score menu.
+Fortunately, the simple nature of our game means that there is little difference between the two players, bar the experienced player being able to see their previous high score from the high score menu.
 With this in mind, we were able to go forward with the design process and ensure the game catered to any type of player.

 For example, we originally had a tutorial level which would play every time the game was run.
-This was great for new players as it would teach them the controls in a consequence-free setting, but for experienced players it would be boring and possibly deter them from starting a new game if they had to go through the tutorial each time.
+This was great for new players as it would teach them the controls in a consequence-free setting, but for experienced players, it would be boring and possibly deter them from starting a new game if they had to go through the tutorial each time.
 Based on that, we implemented a simple panel which explained the controls that could be clicked on from the main menu, resulting in a non-intrusive way to display the controls.

 <h3 id="user-stories">User Stories</h3>

-The creation of user stories in tandem with use-cases further bolstered our understanding of what features our game required, and in turn, which of our ideas were unnecessary for the final implementation.
+Creating user stories in tandem with use-cases further bolstered our understanding of what features our game required, and in turn, which of our ideas were unnecessary for the final implementation.
 The user stories are as follows:

 <details open>
 <summary> As a Player: </summary>